 Does adding one neuron help real world networks?

 The main objective of an OCR solution is text detection.
 Data is almost always stored in business documents in the form of text.
-Regardless of the various formats, fonts, and other differences, it’s fairly easy for any human to recognize an invoice when they see one.
+Regardless of the various formats, fonts, and other differences, it’s fairly easy for humans to recognize an invoice when they see one.
 This, in turn, makes it easy for them to find the data they need.
-In order to automate document management processes, a system is needed with the ability to detect text.
-This has, historically, been a challenge, but text detection in images using deep learning is possible and we have proved that it works.

 What is OCR?